shalikadulaj/IoT-Mini-Project-1/README.md

 before you run the Python script make sure you have set the path to aws certificates correctly in the file MQTTSbridge.py.

-path that indicates the certificates position (ssh root@node-a8-?)
+path that indicates the certificate's position (ssh root@node-a8-?)

 ```ruby
 #path that indicates the certificates position (ssh root@node-a8-?)